marcopeocchi/yt-dlp-web-ui/README.md

 npm i
 npm run build-all

-# edit the settings.json specifying the download path or
+# edit the settings.json specifying port and download path or
 # it will default to the following created folder

 mkdir downloads